Glitshy/Lag-Compensation/README.md

 ## "ColliderCastSystem"
 Class containing a static list of all "HitColliderCollection" components and the functions to simulate the postions and rotations at a give point in time and perform a collider cast.
-When calling the <code>Simulate(double simulationTime)</code> function, at first only the postions and rotations of the collection components will be interpolated.
+When calling the <code>Simulate(double simulationTime)</code> function, at first only the positions and rotations of the collection components will be interpolated.
 The interpolation logic of each individual collider will only be performed if the bounding sphere of the collection intersects with a collider cast.

 # Unity Version
 Created with Unity Version 2021.2.0b12, but should work with any newer version and probably most older versions as well.